Our admission process is designed to help us get to know our potential students and families. We hope it helps you get to know Independence, as well.

 Applicants for kindergarten and first grade participate in the Wechsler Preschool and Primary Scale of Intelligence – Fourth Edition (WPPSI-IV), which helps measure overall cognitive ability.
 Our consulting psychologist administers the WPPSI.
 First-grade applicants are also given portions of the Woodcock-Johnson achievement assessment.

 Applicants for second through fourth grade participate in the Wechsler Intelligence Scale for Children – Fifth Edition (WISC-V), which helps measure overall cognitive ability.
 Our consulting psychologist administers the WISC.
 Second-, third- and fourth-grade applicants are also given portions of the Woodcock-Johnson achievement assessment and have an opportunity to demonstrate their reading and writing skills.

 Note: Applicants who have completed the ISEE within the last academic year may not need to have additional testing.
+We may also accept recent scores from the Secondary School Admission Test (SSAT) for grades 5-8.
 Please check with the Admission Office.

 Independence School's Code for ISEE Testing is #080307.